foxtrotington/butterfly/README.md

 Our project is an accumluation of scripts that pull data from iNaturalist and complile them into a CSV file.
 This CSV file is then pushed into the Species Distribution Model provided by the clients and output a heat map based on a specified species and month/year.
 To allow it to be interactive we have accumlated the neccessary code into a Jupyter Notebook file which takes user input to output the SDM image from the specified year/month for the specified species.
 We have included all necessary documentation to go along with our scripts.

-System Requirements: Software: Python 3.6, R, Anaconda, Bash, (Maybe Access to HPC) R Packages: rgdal, raster, sp, dismo, maptools
+System Requirements: Software: Python 3.6, R, Anaconda, Bash R Packages: rgdal, raster, sp, dismo, maptools

 # Getting Started: (Gathering Data)